Magenerds/docker-magento2/README.md

 As we use Mac OS the only way to sync files to the VM is vboxsf which is so slow that it is impossible to develop with that :-) But there is a solution for that: Enter `gulp` into console in order to start the gulpfile.
 It watches the `src` folder for your development changes.
 If you want to change the instance sources in `www` folder just run `ant copy-www` in order to sync your instance changes.
-But remember: Never change the core :-)
+But remember: Never change the core or Ben Marks is hunting you :-)

 ![Edit the core](https://d21ii91i3y6o6h.cloudfront.net/gallery_images/from_proof/11223/large/1458314216/hey-did-you-just-edit-the-core.png "Edit the core")